canadaclub/canadaclub.github.io/index.md

 # Next event

--  2 July Canada Day Picnic
+-  26 August 2023 BBQ in Münsingen

 # New to Bern?